CSI-BennettUniversity/Sample-project-4/README.md

-# salve
+# Salve

-## Abstract
+## Abstract and Objectives
 Salve is a virtual support group for rape victims.
 It allows you to talk to other victims and survivors that experience the same after effects.

-## Objectives
-Rape victims experience an array of symptoms ranging from Panic Attacks to Hyoer Sexuality.
+The problem that we recognised is that rape is a taboo subject and that no one can really understand what it means to go through it, unless they themselves have gone through it.
+So we created an environment where you could feel safe with the people that couldn’t  judge you as they more than anyone - can empathise.

+#### Working
+When you log on to the interface of salve you will can click a button that will lead to a form.
+It will ask you for the name you want to use in the chat room as well as show you a vareity of options of things that rape vitims might experience in the aftermath of the incident.
+Once you select your experience you will be redirected to the chat room of individuals that went through the same things or are dealing with the same things.

+You can feel safe and talk about anything you wish to chare in these chatrooms.
+Please be respectful and considerate to not harm anyone else, as all of you are there for the same purpose - to heal.

 ## Technology Used
 - Django Channels